Van Malone

-Van Buren Malone (born July 1, 1970) is an American professional football coach and former safety that played in National Football League (NFL).
-He is currently the assistant head coach, defensive passing game coordinator, and cornerbacks coach at Kansas State.
-He played college football at the University of Texas at Austin and pro football, from 1994 to 1997 with the Detroit Lions, who drafted him in the second round of the 1994 NFL draft.
+Van Buren Malone (born July 1, 1970) is an American football coach and former professional safety who is the head coach for the Hampton Pirates.
+He played college football for the Texas Longhorns from 1990 to 1993.
+He played in the National Football League (NFL) for five seasons, primarily with the Detroit Lions.

-Malone grew up in Houston, Texas and played high school football at Houston Waltrip.

 College career

-Malone was a four-year letterman (1990–93) at the Texas.
-As a freshman in 1990, Malone earned Sporting News Freshman All-America honors as he led the team in blocked kicks (with two) and Texas won the Southwest Conference Championship.
+Malone was a four-year letterman (1990–93) at the University of Texas.
+As a freshman in 1990, Malone earned Sporting News Freshman All-American honors as he led the team in blocked kicks (with two) and Texas won the Southwest Conference Championship.
 He again led the team in blocked kicks in 1992.
 In his senior year he was honored as a Longhorn team captain in 1993 and was awarded the Darrell Royal Award for tenacity in 1993 as well.
 At the end of the season he was named All-SWC as a defensive back.

 Malone played in the Blue-Gray All-Star Classic and the Hula Bowl following his senior year.

 He majored in education/sports management while at Texas, and earned his degree in social science from the University of Houston in 2002.

 Professional career

 Malone played five seasons in the NFL after being drafted in the second round - the 57th selection overall - by the Detroit Lions in 1994.
-He played in every game as a rookie and was a standout special teams player and a safety, earning Special Teams Player of the Week on six different occasions.
+He played in every game as a rookie and was a standout special teams player and a safety, earning Special Teams Player of the Week on six occasions.
 His special teams play earned him a nomination for the Pro Bowl in 1994 and 1995.
 The Lions reached the NFL playoffs in both 1994 and 1995.
 In 1996, Malone started every game and was named the special teams captain and was awarded a game ball three times.
 After the 1997 season, which Malone finished on the injured reserve, he was signed by the Arizona Cardinals and released before the season started due to injury.
-He retired at the end fo the season.
+He retired at the end of the season.

 During his time with the Lions, Malone also served as a marketing intern with Reebok International and provided post-game analysis and commentary for local television.
 He was a True Value NFL Man of the Year semifinalist and was called on by the club to speak to many organizations.